chrispap95/oxygen-diffusion-paper/README.md

 # Effects of oxygen on the optical properties of phenyl-based scintillators during irradiation and recovery

 This repository contains the code for all the figues shown in the paper.
-The code is organized in three jupyter notebooks that can be just viewed on github or run locally.
-The notebooks are:
+The code is organized in jupyter notebooks or python scripts that can be just viewed on github or run locally.
+The files are:

-- Figure 2: `notebooks/jaeriCase1.ipynb`
+- Fig. 2: `notebooks/jaeriCase1.ipynb`
-- Figure 3: `notebooks/jaeriOxygenModel.ipynb`
+- Fig. 3: `notebooks/jaeriOxygenModel.ipynb`
+- Fig. 4: `notebooks/RunGPUSimulation_visualization.ipynb`
+- Fig. 5: `notebooks/RunGPUSimulation_scan.ipynb`
-- Figures 4 and 5: `notebooks/sandiaOxygenModel.ipynb`
+- Figs. 6 & 7: `notebooks/sandiaOxygenModel.ipynb`
+- Fig. 8: `src/lightness_plotter.py`
+- Fig. 11: `src/sellmeier.py`
+- Fig. 12: `src/depth_plotter.py`
+- Fig. 13: `src/annealing_depth.py`
+- Fig. 14: `src/pre_irr_index.py`
+- Fig. 15: `src/index_plotter.py`

 The python packages required to run the notebooks are listed in `requirements.txt`.
 The notebooks can be run locally by installing the packages in a virtual environment and running the notebooks with jupyter: